rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-For the second edge case, you have passed the errors to the Organization component.
-That's why you can let this component deal with the errors.
+For the second edge case, you have passed the errors to the Organization componentomponent the errors.
 In case there are errors, it should simply render the error message of each error.
 Otherwise, it should render the organization.
-In a result of a GraphQL query, there can be multiple errors regarding different fields and circumstances.
+There can be multiple errors regarding different fields and circumstances in GraphQL.

 {{< highlight javascript "hl_lines=1 2 3 4 5 6 7 8 9 11 18 19" >}}
 const Organization = ({ organization, errors }) => {